 By Chey Jedd and Lucas Loh

-This new Instagram page will serve as an extension to the website and troop Facebook page to allow the troop to better position itself in our online outreach efforts.
-With features such as linkinbio, the Instagram page allows the troop to drive more traffic to the website in a timely manner while keeping scouts, parents, and the community updated on our weekly activities.
+This new Instagram page will serve as an extension to the website and the Troop Facebook page to allow the Troop to better position ourselves in our online outreach efforts.
+With features such as linkinbio, the Instagram page allows the Troop to drive more traffic to the website in a timely manner while keeping Scouts, parents, and the community updated on our weekly activities.

 Chief-Webmaster: Joshua Low